Determining the lifetime of long-lived particles at the HL-LHC: Introduction

-In this paper, we place ourselves in the hopeful scenario that Long-Lived Particles (LLPs) are observed at the Large Hadron Collider and we examine its capacity to reconstruct the LLP lifetime.
-Extracting such information can not only provide crucial information in order to, at least partly, reconstruct features of the underlying microscopic model, notably the coupling strength between the LLP and its decay products, but may also lead to the establishment of more unexpected connections between LHC observations and, \textit{e.g.}, cosmology, for an example see Ref.\ \cite{Belanger:2018sti}.
+We place ourselves in the hopeful scenario that Long-Lived Particles (LLPs) will be observed at the High Luminosity runs of the Large Hadron Collider (HL-LHC) and we examine its capacity to reconstruct the LLP lifetime.
+Extracting the lifetime information can not only provide crucial information in order to, at least partly, reconstruct features of the underlying microscopic model, notably the coupling strength between the LLP and its decay products, but may also lead to the establishment of more unexpected connections between LHC observations and, \textit{e.g.}, cosmology, for an example see Ref.\ \cite{Belanger:2018sti}.
 Motivated by our simple analysis presented in Ref. \cite{Brooijmans:2018xbu}, we explore several ways to estimate the lifetimes of different kinds of LLPs with multifarious decay modes.

-To the best of our knowledge, only few of such studies have appeared in the literature, focusing on different LLP decay channels \cite{Asai:2009ka, Ambrosanio:2000zu}.
-A way to estimate the lifetimes of Charged Massive Stopped Particles (CHAMPs) has been studied in Ref.~\cite{Asai:2009ka}.
-In the analysis that follows, at various stages, we will allow for some leeway, in terms of the known quantities available to us, as well as potentially speculate on some uncertainties that will only be precisely estimated once the LHC resumes operation after the long shutdown 2 (LS2).
+Several studies have appeared in the literature concerning different ways to estimate the lifetime of LLPs.
+Our analysis builds upon and expands this body of work in a number of ways: \begin{itemize}

+\item Many of the existing analyses have focused on the potential for lifetime determination in searches for charged LLPs \cite{Ambrosanio:2000ik,Ambrosanio:2000zu,Kawagoe:2003jv,Asai:2008sk,Ishiwata:2008tp,Kaneko:2008re}.
+The advantage of charged LLPs is that their boost and mass can be inferred from their tracks in the detector, while in the case of Charged Massive Stopped Particles (CHAMPs) different methods can be employed which have been explored, \textit{e.g.}, in \cite{Hamaguchi:2004df, Feng:2004yi, Arvanitaki:2005nq, DeRoeck:2005cur, Hamaguchi:2006vu, Asai:2009ka, Pinfold:2010aq}.
+The -- arguably, more challenging -- case of neutral LLPs, in which one has to reconstruct their decay products in order to estimate their lifetime has, on the other hand, received less attention.
+In this work, we attempt to fill in this void.

+\item Many of the existing analyses have considered several thousands of LLP events in order to assess whether their lifetime can be reconstructed.
+Given the recent null results from numerous LHC searches, the current bounds only allow between a few hundreds to a few thousands of events.
+In this paper, we choose to work with cross-section \footnote{We mean the cross section of the full process, i.e., production of LLPs and their subsequent decay into the observed final state, which is the production cross section of the LLPs times the branching fraction into the decay mode analysed.} values that conform with these latest limits.
+At the same time, we place ourselves in the framework of the High-Luminosity LHC (HL-LHC), which is expected to accumulate a total luminosity of 3000 fb$^{-1}$, thus increasing the possibility of discovering and measuring the properties of long-lived particles even for more moderate cross-section values.